AndyDentFree/DDD19/README.md

 # DDD19
 Key links and material for my animation session at [DDD 2019 conference][ddd] in Perth, Western Australia.

-If you just followed a link to this repository, see the [presentation slides](./slides.md).
+If you just followed a link to this repository, see the [presentation slides as markdown](./slides.md).

+You can preview the rendered presentation [direct from github][prev].

 There will also be a bunch of other relevant pages linked here which don't appear in my 20 minute session.